 Craigslist, local Facebook pages and area Freecycle groups are also excellent options for giving items away, and are great for items that you can’t sell, but you also don’t feel like donating in bulk to charity.
 You get the satisfaction of giving your items to specific people who want them.

 If digital isn’t your thing, and you don’t want to go to multiple local shops to gauge interest, you can also partner with companies or individuals to hold an estate sale.
 They usually charge a commission on sales, so they are motivated to sell your items.
 However, ask for references prior to hiring.

 The dos of donating

 For those items that you can’t sell or give to people you know, donation to charity is a great option.
 You can contact national organizations—like Goodwill, Habitat for Humanity’s ReStore and the Salvation Army—as well as local charity thrift stores to see if they can pick up in bulk, which is especially helpful for furniture and heavy items.

 If you are culling in stages, you can bag or box up smaller items like clothing, books, kitchen items, and bric-a-brac and donate them to local stores as you go.
 Just check donation hours and days as drop-off times can vary, especially with local businesses.

 Don’t forget to track your donations for tax purposes.
 Charities sometimes provide pricing lists with approximate value of donated items.

 When it comes to very personal items—like old videos, photographs, letters and the like—you can opt to keep them, or digitize them.
-You can scan photographs and letters yourself, or hire companies that will do it for you, as well as have companies digitize old VHS tapes.
+You can scan photographs and letters yourself, or hire companies that will do it for you, as well as have companies digitize old VHS tapes, like sites that offer services such as vhsc to mp4.
 This will preserve memories not just for you, but also for generations to come.